-- Avoid trying every DIY you see on the internet
+- Trying every DIY you see on the internet

 One way to avoid a beauty blunder is by not trying every DIY scrub and face mask recipe you come across.
 Not every DIY recipe on the internet will be beneficial for your skin type.
 Pick ones that are suitable for your skin type and concern and only try masks and scrubs that are recommended by a reliable website.

 Applying sunscreen is as important for your skin as cleansing is.
 You don’t go a day without cleansing your face even though you don’t step out, then why skip applying sunscreen when you’re at home?
 Your skin will lose its glow and appear dull if you stop wearing sunscreen during the lockdown.
 While cleansing, exfoliating and masking are important to maintain that glow, wearing sunscreen is essential to protect the skin from premature ageing.